 - In a mixer or another bowl, mix the syrup, butter, eggs and vanilla.
 Beat well.

 - Grate veggies (if you have super picky eaters you can puree the veggies so they aren't noticeable in the muffins) and add to wet ingredients.
-Add applesauce and yogurt and mix well.
+Add applesauce, banana, and yogurt.
+Mix well.

 - Spray muffin tin with cooking spray (or use paper liners).